 The gardens were begun in 1916, and the unique concept showcases Cleveland’s multiculturalism beautifully.

 Start at the Rockefeller Park Greenhouse (another Instagrammable spot!), and make your way to various gardens.
 Check out the bust of Shakespeare in the British Garden, a 10-foot-tall bronze statue of Mahatma Gandhi in the India Garden, and the very photogenic iron trellis in the Hungarian Garden.

-You can really only visit this spot a couple weekends every year, but I think it’s worth mentioning anyway since it’s beautiful and brings awareness to a great cause.
+You can really only visit both of these spots a couple weekends every year, but I think it’s worth mentioning them anyway since they’re both beautiful!

-Some other outdoor spaces in Cleveland that are great for photos include Lake View Cemetery (look up the the Haserot Angel), Edgewater Park (home to Cleveland’s very own beach!), and all the other Cleveland Metroparks locations!
+Some other outdoor spaces in Cleveland that are great for photos include Lake View Cemetery (check out my guide here), Edgewater Park (home to Cleveland’s very own beach!), Lakewood Park (home to the Solstice Steps, which are a great place to watch the sunset), and all the other Cleveland Metroparks locations.

-Street art and murals are absolutely exploding in Cleveland right now, but I’m going to save the majority of them for another post.
+Street art and murals are absolutely exploding in Cleveland right now, but I’m going to save the majority of them for another post (this one, if you want to read it).
 For now, here are a few specific spots to go to snap your next Instagram profile pic with local Cleveland art.